brantstuns/cache-out/README.md

 ## Testing:

-The redisOptions argument accepts a redis client instead of just a config object.
+The redisOptions argument accepts a redis client.
 I recommend using a [mock redis client](https://github.com/stipsan/ioredis-mock) and passing this into cache-out if your NODE_ENV === 'test'.

 💰